14islands/r3f-scroll-rig/docs/api.md

 This component tunnels the children to the GlobalCanvas using the `useCanvas` hook.
 It's basically just the same, but a bit more user friendly

-The props added to `UseCanvas` will be tunneled to the child component inside the GlobalCanvas.
-It automatically updates the canvas component's props when any of the them change.

 The children will stay mounted on the canvas until this component unmounts.

 #### Render Props